harrisonlab/sclerotinia_sclerotiorum/Braker_gene_prediction.md

 ##Align data
 Align reads to published genome using tophat.
 As the reads are for both Sclerotinia and lettuce align to Sclerotinia 1980 genome.
+Did each alignment individually changing the Rep and tech number manually.

 ```bash
 Sclerotiniagenome=/Genomes/Sclerotinia/Ssclerotiorum_v2.fasta